ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 ```

 For the deployment, we specify that the number of replicas should be one and the necessary env
-vars to setup the default user and database to be created when the container starts.
+vars to set up the default user and database to be created when the container starts.

 ### Airflow webserver
 Now, we're going to go through the definition of the `Service` and `Deployment` objects for